f5devcentral/f5-digital-customer-engagement-center/solutions/volterra/client-poc1/README.md

 # Client PoC 1 - Two VPCs with Shared VPC and Shared Services with Volterra

 ## To Do
-1. Fix LB, currently 503 error
-2. check backend pool connectivity from Volterra node
-3. define use cases for demo
+1. define use cases for demo
-4. currently ONLY an internal CE use case (client to  Volterra CE > pool)
+2. currently ONLY an internal CE use case (client to  Volterra CE > pool)

 This demo will deploy an example customer with two spoke VPCs and a shared VPC.
 The shared VPC will host F5 services such as Volterra and will deploy a Volterra AWS VPC site with ingress/egress gateway configured.
 The VPCs will be connected to an AWS Transit Gateway, and the spoke VPCs will utilize the AWS Transit Gateway for common access to the shared services VPC.